toabi/BH3_Tools/README.md

 You may have to change the device name.
 The BH3 usually appears as something like `/dev/tty.usbmodemfa131` if connected via USB and `/dev/tty.BHBHT007929-iSerialPort1` via Bluetooth.
-You can specify the device location as the last argument on the commandline.
+You can specify the device location as the last argument on the commandline or change the strings in the source.
-Downloading CSV files via Bluetooth is possible, but listing the sessions is.
+Downloading CSV files via Bluetooth is not possible, but listing the sessions is.

 Deleting sessions is not possible (yet).